 Looking for plastic-free and zero-waste crisps?
-I’ve got you covered – read on!
+I’ve got you covered with this easy recipe.
+Read on!

 You will need:

 - 50g potato peel from around 2 large potatoes

 To make the zero-waste crisps base, preheat the oven to 150ºC (300ºF / Gas 2) and line 2–3 baking trays with baking parchment.

 Place the potato peel in a mixing bowl with half of the oil, spices, salt, and pepper.
 Using your hands (wear gloves if necessary), gently rub the peel until it is completely coated with oil and spices.
 Set aside.

 Using a sharp knife, remove the tough, woody kale stems and roughly chop the leaves into bite-sized pieces.

 Place the kale in a mixing bowl with the remaining oil, spices, salt, and pepper.
 Gently rub the kale for 1–2 minutes until it is completely coated and starting to soften.